 Steps to Get Involved

 1. Attend a Heal the Bay New Volunteer Orientation.

 2. Once a New Volunteer Orientation is complete, you can register for one of the quarterly MPA Watch training events.
 To become a volunteer, you must attend our two-part training program, which includes one virtual classroom training and one field training session.
 All training materials will be provided.
 Please note attendance to both sessions is required to become an MPA Watch certified volunteer, as well as previous attendance at an initial Heal the Bay New Volunteer Orientation.
 The orientation happens every second Thursday of every other month.
 Choose from the session dates below and register for your MPA Watch training.

 To learn more about becoming an ocean steward as a Heal the Bay MPA Watch volunteer, please email email@example.com.

 *Heal the Bay MPA Watch remains active, but due to the COVID-19 pandemic there are increased safety measures for volunteers.
-All MPA Watch in-person events are currently suspended and all trainings have been moved to virtual platforms in lieu of in-person classroom and field training.
-Volunteers will need access to the internet to attend virtual trainings.
+MPA Watch in-person classroom events are currently suspended and all classroom trainings have been moved to virtual platforms.
+Volunteers will need access to the internet to attend virtual classroom trainings.